Skip to main content

 Quitclaim Deed vs Other Deeds in Delaware

 The primary difference is the level of title protection.
-An Delaware warranty deed or grant deed includes promises from the seller that the title is clear and defendable.
+A Delaware special-warranty or general-warranty deed includes promises from the seller about title.
+Those products are not this quitclaim packet.
 A quitclaim deed provides zero warranties, leaving the new owner responsible for any historical title issues.

 Yes, Delaware is an attorney-closing state.
 All real estate closings in Delaware must be conducted by a licensed attorney.
 Even for a simple quitclaim deed transfer between family members, an attorney should prepare the deed to ensure it meets Delaware's legal requirements and is properly recorded.